 Empty beaches where the masses sunbathed before the pandemic — a picture that has almost become familiar

-On February 25, the EU decided to introduce a uniform vaccination certificate for travelers by the summer.
-Especially traditional vacation countries like Greece are pinning high hopes on the vaccination cards.
+In February the EU decided to introduce a uniform vaccination certificate for travelers by the summer.
 The Greek and Cypriot governments have also already concluded a bilateral agreement with Israel, according to which from April all Israeli nationals will be able to enter the country without any problems if they show Israel's recently-introduced "green pass," which provides proof that the bearer has been vaccinated.
 Israel, in turn, plans to open the country to vaccinated tourists from the end of May, Greece even from mid-May and Malta from June.

 Sweden and Denmark have announced the creation of electronic vaccination certificates, which will be used primarily when traveling abroad.
 In Estonia, on the other hand, entrants are already exempt from the general quarantine requirement if they present proof of vaccination.
 The same applies in Poland, where an app is being developed specifically for this purpose.

-From March 30, anyone entering Germany by airplane needs to take a coronavirus test in advance.
+Anyone entering Germany by airplane needs to take a coronavirus test in advance.
 Only those with a negative test will be allowed to fly into the country.
-The rule applies irrespective of the pandemic status in the country of departure.Coinciding with increased testing Germany also announced tighter border controls for the next two weeks.
-The Interior Ministry said anyone crossing the border into Germany should expect to be checked.

-Throughout Germany a lockdown has been in effect since mid-December and will remain until at least April 18.
-This means that restaurants are closed as well as theater and concert stages and recreational facilities.
-In addition, distance and hygiene rules apply.
+Throughout Germany a lockdown has been in effect since mid-December.
+This means distance and hygiene rules apply.
 Medical masks — surgical masks or FFP2 respirators, which also protect the wearer — must be worn in stores and on buses and trains, and simple fabric masks are no longer sufficient.
-No more than five adults from two households are allowed to meet.
-Nighttime exit restrictions also apply in some states.

 In addition, there are the quarantine rules set individually by the 16 German states.
 Travelers are therefore well advised to inform themselves accordingly.

 The world's top tourism destination country by arrivals, France has banned all travel with countries outside the European Union, due to a continuously high infection rate and new mutations of the coronavirus.
 Exceptions will only be made for a good reason.
 Complete information is available on the French Foreign Ministry website.
-France has reintroduced border controls until at least end of April 2021 and travelers from European countries over the age of 11 must provide proof of a negative PCR test, which must not be older than 72 hours.
+Upon entry into France, a negative PCR test must be presented, which must not be older than 72 hours.
 Travelers must also fill out a declaration stating, for example, that they have no COVID-19 symptoms.
 According to the Interior Ministry, travelers from Europe may also enter France without "compelling reasons."

 Travel for tourist purposes is not permitted in and to Great Britain and Northern Ireland.
 In principle, people travelling to the UK must show proof of a negative COVID-19 test (PCR, LAMP or antigen test) before setting off.
 This may be taken up to three days before their journey begins.
 This regulation applies to England, Northern Ireland, Scotland and Wales.
 All travelers entering the UK, regardless of departure country or nationality, must complete a passenger locator form.

-In principle, it is mandatory wear a face mask on public transport, cabs and supermarkets.
-Travel within the country and abroad remains prohibited unless there are valid reasons.
-But here, too, there are plans for relaxation: In England, a traffic light system is reportedly to be introduced in the next few months, setting out the rules for travel abroad.
-For example, red-rated countries will continue to be subject to a travel ban, while people will be able to travel to green countries without restrictions.
-For travel to yellow-rated countries, strict testing and quarantine rules are likely to continue to apply.
-According to current plans, mid-May is the earliest date for a change to the current regulation.
+In England, a traffic light system has been introduced setting out the rules for travel abroad.
+For example, red-rated countries will continue to be banned from travel, while people will be able to travel to green countries without barriers.
+For travel to yellow-rated countries, strict testing and quarantine rules apply.

 Find more information here.